junxit/us-congress-bills-115/bill.md

   >     - **(bb)** in the case of a prescription drug plan, under such plan and under parts A and B.

 - **(3)** by adding at the end the following new subparagraph:
-  > - **(C)** *Targeted provision of information* A PDP sponsor of a prescription drug plan may, in lieu of disclosing the information described in subparagraph (B)(vi) to each enrollee under the plan, disclose such information through mail or electronic communications to a subset of enrollees under the plan, such as enrollees who have been prescribed an opioid in the previous two-year period.
+  > - **(C)** *Targeted provision of information* A PDP sponsor of a prescription drug plan may, in lieu of disclosing the information described in subparagraph (B)(vi) to each enrollee under the plan, disclose such information through mail or electronic communications to a subset of enrollees under the plan, such as enrollees who have been prescribed an opioid in the previous 2-year period.

 ## § 3.
 Requiring Medicare Advantage plans and prescription drug plans to provide information on the safe disposal of prescription drugs